Maria's Cookbook

 • 2 tablespoons olive oil

-1. In a large mixing bowl, combine the cornmeal and salt.
-Pour the boiling water over the mixture, stirring quickly to create a thick paste.
-Let it cool to room temperature.
+1. Combine the cornmeal and salt, pour the boiling water over, and stir quickly into a thick paste.
+Cool to room temperature.

-3. Add the yeast mixture and olive oil to the cooled cornmeal paste.
-Gradually incorporate the rye or all-purpose flour, mixing until a soft dough forms.
+3. Add the yeast mixture and olive oil to the cooled cornmeal paste, then work in the rye or all-purpose flour until a soft dough forms.

-6. Punch down the dough and shape it into a round loaf.
-Place it on a parchment-lined baking sheet or a floured proofing basket.
+6. Punch down, shape into a round loaf, and place on a parchment-lined sheet or floured proofing basket.

 Tags: broa de milho